cairdcoinheringaahing/CGCC-Blog-drafts/blog_3/draft.md

 # CGCC Blog Post #2: The history of PPCG and CGCC

 We [recently turned 10 years old][10 years].
-Unfortunately, we didn't really [realise].
+Unfortunately, we didn't really [realise] and therefore didn't really celebrate or even mark the occasion.
 But, it got me thinking about the history of the site, and now that the site blog is a thing, I thought I'd write up a brief (or rather, not so brief) history of the past 10+ years of Code Golf, PPCG and CGCC.
 Enjoy!

 ---